wp-plugins/wp-gallery-custom-links/readme.txt

 1. The added "Gallery Link URL" field.

 == Changelog ==

+= 1.3.0 =
+* Added support for the "ignore_gallery_link_urls" gallery shortcode attribute to ignore custom links on a gallery and use the normal file/attachment setting.
+* Added support for IDs in the "include" gallery shortcode attribute that aren't directly attached to the post.

 = 1.2.2 =
 * Moved javascript to a separate file so jquery could be required as a dependency.